 This role connects your support, success, and engineering teams, especially when customer needs span departments.

 Without a centralized view, it’s easy for customer issues to get lost.
-Pylon helps consolidate messages from multiple channels into a unified inbox, where your team can:
+While you can send emails to Slack channels, Pylon takes it a step further by consolidating messages from multiple channels into a unified inbox, where your team can:

 This ensures every message is acknowledged, triaged, and resolved, no matter how many channels you manage.